gopro/OpenGoPro/docs/tutorials/tutorials.md

 {% note  These are extremely stripped down Python tutorials that are only meant to show the basics. %}
-For a complete Python SDK that uses [bleak](https://bleak.readthedocs.io/en/latest/) as the backend as well as a cross-platform WiFi backend to easily write Python apps that control the GoPro, see: [TODO](www.TODO.com)
+For a complete Python SDK that uses [bleak](https://bleak.readthedocs.io/en/latest/) as the backend as well as a cross-platform WiFi backend to easily write Python apps that control the GoPro, see the [Open GoPro Python SDK](https://gopro.github.io/OpenGoPro/python_sdk/)

 # Bash